pynat/anomaly_detection_and_predictive_modeling_system/README.md

 - Transaction costs, Slippage not included in Calculations

 ## Next Steps
-Test strategies in live performance with proper risk management and position sizing protocols.
+Test models in real-time evaluation environments.
+Extend framework for multi-asset analysis and real-time probabilistic forecasting.

 ---